payday-restoration/restoration-mod/README.md

 Wekk: Telling us what LPF should mean and allowing us to implement "Less Clones, More Face Variations" mod and "Zeal Shield Illumination Fix" into the mod.

-Hoppip: Created the Mind Blown graze rework, and the Streamlined Heisting framework.
+Hoppip: Created the Mind Blown graze rework, the prettier laser assets used for enemy damage buffs and the Streamlined Heisting framework.

 Baddy: Major asset contributions.